People's Liberation Army: Since 1980

 In 1981, the PLA conducted its largest military exercise in North China since the founding of the People's Republic.

-In the 1980s, China shrunk its military considerably to free up resources for economic development, resulting in the relative decline in resources devoted to the PLA.
+In the late 1980s, the central government had increasing expenditures and limited revenue.
+The central government encouraged its agencies and encouraged local governments to expand their services and pursue revenues.
+The PLA established businesses including hotels and restaurants.
+The PLA gained more autonomy and permission to engage in commercial activities in exchange for a reduced role in political affairs and limited budgets; the military was downsized to free resources for economic development.
+The lack of oversight, ineffective self-regulation, and Jiang Zemin's and Hu Jintao's lack of close personal ties to the PLA led to systemic corruption that persisted through the late-2010s.
+Jiang's attempt to divest the PLA of its commercial interests was only partially successful, as many were still run by close associates of PLA officers.
+Corruption lowered readiness and proficiency, was a barrier to modernization and professionalization, and eroded party control.
+The 2010s anti-corruption campaigns and military reforms under Xi Jinping from the early-2010s were in part executed to address these problems.

 Following the PLA's suppression of the 1989 Tiananmen Square protests and massacre, ideological correctness was temporarily revived as the dominant theme in Chinese military affairs.
 Reform and modernization have today resumed their position as the PLA's primary objectives, although the armed forces' political loyalty to the CCP has remained a leading concern.
-Another area of concern to the political leadership was the PLA's involvement in civilian economic activities.
-These activities were thought to have impacted PLA readiness and have led the political leadership to attempt to divest the PLA from its non-military business interests.

 Beginning in the 1980s, the PLA tried to transform itself from a land-based power centered on a vast ground force to a smaller, more mobile, high-tech one capable of mounting operations beyond its borders.
 The motivation for this was that a massive land invasion by Russia was no longer seen as a major threat, and the new threats to China are seen to be a declaration of independence by Taiwan, possibly with assistance from the United States, or a confrontation over the Spratly Islands.

-In 1985, under the leadership of the Central Committee of the Chinese Communist Party and the CMC, the PLA changed from being constantly prepared to "hit early, strike hard and to fight a nuclear war" to developing the military in an era of peace.
+In 1985, under the leadership of the Central Committee of the Chinese Communist Party and the CMC, the PLA changed from being constantly prepared to "hit early, strike hard, and to fight a nuclear war" to developing the military in an era of peace.
 The PLA reoriented itself to modernization, improving its fighting ability, and becoming a world-class force.
 Deng Xiaoping stressed that the PLA needed to focus more on quality rather than on quantity.